fafeitsch/Route-Detour-Analyzer/README.md

 Version 2.x.x

-* Rework of the app's structure
+* Rework of the app's structure: there is now a backend and a frontend.
-* BREAKING CHANGE: Importing a single line is not supported anymore (in the old format).
-Workaround: Edit the text file so that it contains an array of the line, i.e. ```{name: Line 1, stops: …}``` becomes ```[{Line 1, stops: …}]```.
-Import the edited file with the "Add" Import.
+  **Note on the backend's API**: The backend implements Json-RPC 2.0 to communicate with the frontend.
+This API is not intended for public use and may change at any point without prior notice.
+* BREAKING CHANGE: the scenario file format has been changed drastically.
+There is no automatic migration.
+Please write a migration yourself if you need to.
 * BREAKING CHANGE: application settings (tile server, OSRM, cap) was removed from the query params.
-  Instead, OSRM and tile server URLS are stored in local storage.
+  OSRM is now entirely handled in the backend, the tile server and the cap are stored in the local storage.

 ## Building the app

-If you want to build the app yourself, you just need an Angular workbench set up and then call `npm i && ng serve` for a local demo server or `npm i && ng build --configuration production` to build a production environment.
+### Backend

+To build the backend, you need Go 1.16 or higher.
+Go to the `backend` directory and execute `go run cmd/persistance/persistence.go --scenario ./scenarios/wuerzburg.json`.
+This will serve the backend with a default scenario.

+### Frontend

+In the `frontend` directory, issue `npm i && ng serve`.

 ## Usage